 Try to exercise every day to counteract your sitting time.
 Even though some studies have shown that daily gym workouts isn’t enough to make up for the damage sitting causes, the benefits of exercise are endless.
 If you don’t have time for the gym, take a lunch time walk.
 Take the stairs instead of elevators.

 Stretching is just as important as exercise.
 It helps by improving flexibility and lengthening tight muscles assisting in correct posture.
 I like to take yoga classes occasionally to release tension physically and mentally.
 Just a short stretching session can calm your mind and give you time to recharge.
 Focus on the tight areas of your body and hold each stretch for at least 30 seconds.
 Lower back, chest and shoulder stretches feel great when you spend your day in front of a computer.
-One of my favorite neck stretches is to hold the opposite side of my head with my hand, then gently pull towards my shoulders, like the stretch shown to the right.
+One of my favorite neck stretches is to hold the opposite side of my head with my hand, then gently pull towards my shoulders, like the stretch shown to the left.
 An easy shoulder stretch you could try is rolling your shoulders back and holding your arms back like a goalpost.
 There are endless other stretches you can try, including these 17 desks stretches or these 6 stretches if you’re stuck sitting all day.

 Massage therapy is also a great tool to keep muscles flexible and release toxins.
 I’m lucky to get massages often from a great practice in La Plata New Moon Bodywork and Botanicals.
 If you don’t want to see a massage therapist, there are also self massager tools that are portable.
 I like using the Backnobber, which reaches the knot in my shoulder like nothing else can.
 Foam rollers are also great for smoothing out muscles.

 The Washington Post published an informative graphic poster of the health hazards of sitting.
 You can print it out and hang it by your desk to remind yourself to practice good habits.